AlyshaJohnson/Battleships/README.md

 6. row/column input already used
 7. new_game input out of range (e.g. 7, Nah)
 8. capitalisation for new_game input does not return error (e.g. Y, y)
+9. no input entered

 Scenarios 2, 5 and 8 returned no errors.

 Scenarios 1, 3, 6 and 7 returned bugs due to the use of an if loop to iterate through the expected conditions.
 These bugs were fixed by replacing the if loop with a while loop.

 Scenario 4 counted the duplicate input as a coordinate and continued with the code.
 This was not desired, so an additional while loop was added to ask for input if the coordinates in the board aren't a space.

+Scenario 9 returned 2 bugs:
+- When nothing is input into player_board_reset input, the game continues rather than asking for another answer.
+- When nothing is input into the row/column input an index error is returned.

+As these bugs found during scenario 9 were found 90 mins before go-live, they have been captured as known bugs and will be updated in a future release.

 **Browser Tesing**